AuroraDAO/idex-api-docs/README.md

 Withdraws funds associated with the address.
 You cannot withdraw funds that are tied up in open orders.
 JSON payload must include the following properties:

-* address - The address you are transacting from
+* address (address string) - The address you are transacting from
-* amount - The raw amount you are withdrawing, not adjusted for token precision
+* amount (uint256) - The raw amount you are withdrawing, not adjusted for token precision
-* token - The address of the token you are withdrawing from, see earlier notes for ETH
+* token (address string) - The address of the token you are withdrawing from, see earlier notes for ETH
-* nonce - One time numeric value associated with your address
+* nonce (number) - One time numeric value associated with your address
 * v - ...
 * r - ...
 * s - v, r, and s values obtained from signing message hash